Find Affordable College Courses

 Stony Brook, NY

-Stony Brook University did quite well in this year’s ranking of the most popular places for chemistry students to get a doctor’s degree.
-It came in at #8 on the list.
-SUNY Stony Brook is a fairly large public school located in the suburb of Stony Brook.
+Stony Brook University ranked #8 on this year’s Most Popular Chemistry Doctor’s Degree Schools in the Middle Atlantic Region list.
+SUNY Stony Brook is a very large public school located in the suburb of Stony Brook.

 About 53% of the students majoring in chemistry at the school are women while 47% are male.